aimeos/aimeos-docs/src/manual/services.md

 authorizenet.body (string, optional)
 : The HTTP body sent by the checkout update component after updating the order successfully ("success" by default).
 This could be a complete HTML page too that is shown to the customer and offering a link to the confirm page (authorizenet.header must be a empty value in this case)

+createtoken (boolean, optional)
+: Not supported by that payment provider

+onsite (boolean, optional)
+: Must be "1" to enable customers to enter their payment details (credit card data) during the checkout process

 testmode (boolean, optional)
 : Use "1" for test payments without real money